This year I'm refusing to let go. Luka stays.

 First RPG of the year!

-It took me 23 years to get past its once-scary first scene, but now I understand why the original Max Payne was such a favorite of Vic's during our childhood—why he got so into noir afterward, and why his first email was victorinoxpayne.
+It took me 23 years to get past its once-scary first scene, but now I get why the original Max Payne was such a favorite of Vic's during our childhood; why he got so into noir stories afterward, and why his first email was victorinoxpayne.

 Lil’ Val just caught our dinner for tonight.
 She’s going places!